ExchangeUnion/docs/Market Maker Guide.md

 ├───────────┼────────────────────────────────────────────────┤
 │ bitcoind  │ Ready (Connected to Neutrino)                  │
 ├───────────┼────────────────────────────────────────────────┤
-│ litecoind │ Ready (Connected to external)                  │
+│ litecoind │ Ready (Connected to Neutrino)                  │
 ├───────────┼────────────────────────────────────────────────┤
 │ geth      │ Ready (Connected to Infura)                    │
 ├───────────┼────────────────────────────────────────────────┤